 Evaluation of qualified candidates may include an assessment exercise which may be followed by a competency-based interview, background checks and references.

-UNU is committed to diversity and inclusion within its workforce, and encourages all candidates, irrespective of gender, nationality, religious and ethnic backgrounds, including persons living with disabilities to apply and become part of the organisation.
+UNU is committed to diversity and inclusion within its workforce and encourages all candidates, irrespective of gender, nationality, religious and ethnic backgrounds, including persons living with disabilities, to apply and become part of the organization.
 Applications from developing countries, and from women are strongly encouraged.
 Eligible internal applicants are also encouraged to apply.